Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 CUDA:0

-NVIDIA GeForce RTX 2080 SUPER, 7982MiB OR HIGHER
+NVIDIA GeForce RTX 2080 SUPER, 7982MiB OR HIGHER   (# you can alternatively do the project on google collab with small changes in commands)

 ### Dataset